rhomobile/rhomobile-docs/docs/en/edge/guide/build_win.md

 **At this point, the development host is ready to build**.

-###Step 4- Configure optimization, if desired
+##Optimize the runtime (optional)
 The size of a Win32 app installer can be optimized by excluding the Qt DLLs and/or Visual C runtime DLLs.
-Simply add one or both of the boolean parameters `deployqt` and `deploymsvc` to the `win32` section of your `build.yml` and exclude them as below:
+Simply add one or both of the boolean parameters `deployqt` and `deploymsvc` to the `win32` section of your `build.yml` and exclude them by setting their values to 0, as below:

     :::yaml